sunfounder/sunfounder-uno-and-mega-kit/docs/source/simple_creation_small_fan_uno.rst

             }

-            else //else, turn off the LED.
-When you press the button, the LED will light up and it goes out when you release the button.
+            else /*else, turn off the LED.
+When you press the button, the LED will light up and it goes out when you release the button.*/

                digitalWrite(ledPin, LOW);